-Mathematics is known as “Queen of Science”.
+Mathematics is known as the “Queen of Science”.
+Algebra is a special branch of mathematics that deals with numbers, shapes and letters.
 We use concepts of mathematics everywhere, every day, almost in every situation.
-So far we have used lots of numbers, lots of shapes and figures.
-Here we are going to use some letters in math.
-It is a special branch of mathematics which deals with numbers, shapes and letters.
+So far, we have used lots of numbers, lots of shapes and figures.
+Here, we are going to use some letters in math.
 Yes, it is algebra; let’s learn more about it.

 Mathematics has been classified into many branches.
-Arithmetic is the branch which handles numbers and their operations.
+Arithmetic is the branch that handles numbers and their operations.
 Arithmetic taught us addition, subtraction, multiplication and divisions of two or more numbers.
 Geometry is all about shapes and their construction using different tools like a compass, ruler and pencil.
-Algebra is another interesting branch where we express our daily life situations in the form of numbers and letters (variables).
+Algebra is another interesting branch where we express our daily life situations in numbers and letters (variables).

 To understand algebra we need to know what an expression is and what an equation is.

 An expression or algebraic expression is any mathematical statement which consists of numbers, variables and an arithmetic operation between them.
 For example, 4m + 5 is an expression where 4m and 5 are the terms and m is the variable of the given expression separated by the arithmetic sign +.